justynath/read-and-grow/README.md

 <hr>

-**Services**

-  - Services section highlights available to the client services in a form of cards, each with a Call To Action button leading to the Contact form
+**Introduction**

+  - An Image of people holding books and having a discussion.
+This is to create a positive user experience and create a feeling of relaation as well as desire of belonging and being part of a community.
+  - A welcoming sentence to summarise who this book club is for "lifelong learning lovers".

-  <details><summary>Services Screenshot</summary>
+  <details><summary>Introduction Screenshot</summary>

   <p align="center"><img src="https://placehold.co/600x400" alt="drawing" width="600"/></p>